rgladwell2/Contextualization-Pipeline/README.md

  3.)
 Data Processing
  Because of the large computational demands of processing transcriptomic data, a HPC system is often used.
 Remote HPC servers can be accesssed remotely off of a base platform.
 For my project I used Ubuntu, so this section will include only Ubuntu syntax.
 See section 3.1 for basic Ubuntu commands.

-## Table of Contents:
+### Data Processing Table of Contents:
-Index Genome
+1.)Index Genome
+2.)
 Downloading Transcriptomic Data sets
+3.)
 Downloading sickle
-Processing reads-single and paired
+4.)Processing reads-single and paired
-Moving Output .tsv
+5.)Moving Output .tsv